This website came to life as the »Heike Werner Gallery for Computer Art and New Photography« in summer 2012.

 studied architecture at TU Munich,

-works as architectural editor
+works as an architectural editor

 and publisher since 2003